flairNLP/flair/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md

 embedding.embed(sentence)
 ```

-AllenNLP provides the following pre-trained models, that can be used.
+AllenNLP provides the following pre-trained models.
 To use any of the following models inside Flair
 simple specify the embedding id when initializing the `ELMoEmbeddings`.

 | ID | Language | Embedding |